Walk-in centres (Urgent Treatment Centres)

-You don’t need to register or book an appointment to use a walk-in centre.
-You can literally walk into the centre and be seen by experienced health professionals.
+You don’t need to register or book an appointment to use an urgent treatment centre.
+You can walk into the centre and be seen by experienced health professionals.

 - cuts, grazes, strains, bites and stings